fedushare/ecp-ssh-demo-environment/README.md

 6. Open the [Moonshot Identity Selector](https://wiki.moonshot.ja.net/display/Moonshot/User+Guide) by running `moonshot` in a terminal in a graphical environment.
 Add an identity by following the instructions in the [user guide](https://wiki.moonshot.ja.net/display/Moonshot/User+Guide).
 The username and password should match one of the identities listed in [idp/identities.sql](/idp/identities.sql).
+In the issuer field, enter the location of the demo IdP's ECP single sign on service: `https://idp.vagrant.test/idp/profile/SAML2/SOAP/ECP`.

 7. Open two terminal windows.
     * In one, start the ECP sshd process.